 'A brilliantly absorbing read… It twists all the way to a satisfying ending' WI Life

-‘This book is a pure adrenaline rush!’
-Jenny Colgan
+‘A pure adrenaline rush’ Jenny Colgan

 Neve Connolly looks down at a murdered man.